marcoparello/CTF-Writeups/DownUnderCTF-2024/osint/Sounds-Nice.md

 ![](../images/sounds-nice-part-15.png)

-I now had the answer to `What is wireless audio chipset used?`.
-Now I needed to find `What is the value of the coupling capacitor, connected to the audio module's RX antenna?`.
+Now knowing that the answer to `What is wireless audio chipset used?` was ETK51, I needed to find the answer to `What is the value of the coupling capacitor, connected to the audio module's RX antenna?`.
 So, I continued to look through the document, and came across:

  ![](../images/sounds-nice-part-16.png)